 The people who will click on these links will most likely be interested in content marketing and even need some help, which they can get from these tools and services.
 If the content is good, they’re likely to give away their information (for example, to sign up to your newsletter) and, along the way, even buy from you.

 Reason no. 2: Blogging gives your visitors a reason to convert

 Following up from reason number one, blogging is a great lead generation tool because it provides value to the reader – and value makes them want to convert.
-However, you also need to incorporate some well-placed calls to action throughout your blog in order to get visitors to convert:
+However, you also need to incorporate some well-placed calls to action throughout your blog to get visitors to convert:

 - Add calls to action to relevant blog posts highlighting how your product or service can help them achieve their goals or fill their needs.

 - Link to your landing pages to get people to fill out your forms.